 Once a sperm has been injected into each healthy mature egg, they are placed into an incubator overnight.
 The next day, the injected eggs are inspected again under the microscope.
 The possible things the embryologist may see include:

 As an average, about 70% of the eggs that are injected will become normally fertilized.
 Only those eggs that are normally fertilized will be placed back into the incubator and cultured in the laboratory.
 The remainder will of the eggs will be discarded.

 #4 I have 10 embryos, that means I will have two for transfer and 8 to freeze!

 The fact is that most of the embryos created through in vitro fertilization are of poor reproductive potential.
 The purpose behind producing a large number of embryos to enhance the ability to select the best embryos for transfer.

 We inspect the embryos at two time points only.
 Two days after the fertilization check (3 days after the sperm was injected) and four days after the fertilization check (5 days after the sperm was injected).
 In some cases, embryos may only be inspected at the 5th day after the egg retrieval.

 Several things may be seen during the inspection of the embryos:

-However, until we have newer and better tools to help assess an embryo’s potential, the microscope remains out best tool to help us find embryos to transfer.
+However, until we have newer and better tools to help assess an embryo’s potential, the microscope remains one of the best tools to help us find embryos to transfer.
 We are going to transfer the most normal looking, best appearing embryos even if the rate of development or the “quality” is not as good as we would like.
 We will not transfer embryos that, in our opinion, are not viable.

 Transferring embryos at the blastocyst stage enhances our ability to assess embryos.
 This is based on the fact that that only about 30% of embryos, on average, will reach the blastocyst stage.
 This self selection process enables us to narrow down those embryos with the best viability.
 This means that if a patient has 10 embryos, on average, we would expect to have two for immediate transfer and ONE embryo to freeze.